Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Multilogin X offers 24/7 support via a dedicated widget.
 Detailed documentation is available for both the browser and API, along with video tutorials and guides.

-Octo Browser provides extensive documentation with video guides, a support widget on the website and in the browser, as well as a Telegram bot.
-Additionally, there is an active browser community in both Russian and English where users can participate in contests, receive promo codes and special offers, discuss issues and challenges with their peers, and provide development feedback.
+Octo Browser provides detailed documentation, video tutorials, a built-in support widget (both on the website and in the browser), and a Telegram bot.
+In its English- and Russian-speaking communities, you can participate in contests, get promo codes and special offers, discuss your questions with other users, and share feedback with Octo developers.

 Subscriptions and Pricing